nicohlr/ipychart/docs/docs/user_guide/scales.md

 The ticks can be customized with a callback function.
 Callback function are Javascript function inputed into the chart to do some specific actions.
 To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation](https://github.com/nicohlr/ipychart/blob/master/docs/docs/user_guide).

-### Example of custom radial scale
+### Example

-Here is an example of a scale with custom angleLines, gridLines, pointLabels and ticks options:
+Here is an example of a radial scale with custom angleLines, gridLines, pointLabels and ticks options:

 :::details Click to show the code used to generate the Chart.
 <br/>